Avindr/MxM-IssueTracking/README.md

 - What is happenening?
 - When does it happen?
 - Can it be easily reproduced?
 If so how?
-- Screenshots? (if useful / necessary)
+- Screenshots? (if useful)
-- Video? (if useful / necessary)
+- Video? (if useful)
-- Link to Unity package that can reproduce the issue (if useful / necessary)
+- Link to Unity package that can reproduce the issue (if useful)

 <b>DO NOT JUST POST A SCREENSHOT OF CONSOLE ERRORS!
 YOUR ISSUE WILL BE IGNORED IF IT DOES NOT INCLUDE PROPER INFORMATION!